Predictable Forward Performance Processes: The Binomial Case: Proof of Theorem

 where we used \eqref{eq:fnEq} and that $I_1(y)>0$ to obtain

-(iv) Repeating the last part of the argument in part (iii) for any solution $ \tilde{I}>0$ yields that $\tilde{I}$ satisfies the same uniqueness condition for \eqref{eq:fnEq} as $I_1$.
+(iv) Repeating the last part of the arguments in part (iii) for any solution $ \tilde{I}>0$ yields that $\tilde{I}$ satisfies the same uniqueness condition for \eqref{eq:fnEq} as $I_1$.
 The result then follows directly from Lemma \ref{prop:Uniqueness}.